-Organic SEO is the method used to achieve a high ranking, unpaid position on search engine results.
+Organic SEO, or standard SEO is the method used to achieve a high ranking, unpaid position on search engine results.
 There’s many methods to help your organic SEO such as boosting keywords, backlinking, and posting high-quality content as well as “black hat” SEO methods with keyword stuffing and link farming.

 Organic search results, also called “natural” search results, are listings on the search engine result pages that appear based on their relevance to the search terms based input by the user.

 They are not advertisements or paid results such as pay-per-click advertising.
 Ranking high in organic search results is what organic SEO is all about and exactly what you want to achieve.

 Organic search results aren’t linked to brick and mortar but geographic location is important in the search results.
 Creating localised content, underlying location of the publisher, and to some extent citations are used to rank organic pages.
 In organic SEO, Google looks for trusted content over a trusted location.

 You can tell the difference between organic search results and paid results since the search engines regularly place paid listings above or to the right of organic results.
 Paid results sometimes also have a shaded background or other visual clues to set them apart.